Carloslb17/API-Course/3-Databases-SQL-Alchemy/README.md

-Certainly!
-Below is an example README.md file for a GitHub repository that introduces the concept of Object-Relational Mapping (ORM) and provides an implementation using SQLAlchemy in Python.

-markdown
-Copy code
 # Object-Relational Mapping (ORM) with SQLAlchemy

 Welcome to the Object-Relational Mapping (ORM) example using SQLAlchemy!
 This repository demonstrates how to use SQLAlchemy to interact with a relational database in a Python application.